Seeking Compensation After a Ridesharing Vehicle Crash

 Have Questions After a Car Crash?
 Call Today

-For more than 28 years, Phillips Law Group has been fighting for personal injury victims throughout the state of Arizona.
+For 30 years, Phillips Law Group has been fighting for personal injury victims throughout the state of Arizona.
 We have successfully recovered hundreds of millions of dollars in compensation on behalf of our clients, including millions for crash victims.
 Our firm obtained $4 million for a crash victim who suffered a spinal cord injury leading to paralysis.

 We have dealt with many insurance companies and know how to protect the full value of a claim.
 We are aggressive negotiators who are committed to recovering maximum compensation for our clients.
 We want you to have the compensation you need to get through this difficult time.